zenml-io/zenml-projects/README.md

 # 🪃 Contributing
 We welcome contributions from anyone to showcase your project built using ZenML.
+The projects are contributed by the ZenML team and we welcome community contribution.

 To generate a Project folder we recommend running: